-Smart initiative education center to open in Columbus, OH
+Smart Columbus Experience Center now open in Columbus, OH

 - The City of Columbus, OH will open a Smart Columbus Experience Center to the public in the city's downtown this summer to engage residents and teach them about how the city is innovating, according to a press release from Smart Columbus.

 - Visitors will be able to learn about Smart Columbus projects in the education center's 3,000-square foot showroom showcasing transportation and sustainability technologies, as well as interactive exhibits.
 They will also be able to see and take a test drive in new electric vehicles.